-This student handbook was developed to answer many of the commonly asked questions that you may have during the course of a school year.
-This handbook contains important information for parents and students, and it is the responsibility of all parents and student to become familiar with the contents of this handbook.
+This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the course of a school year.
+This handbook contains important information for parents and students.
+It is the responsibility of all parents and students to become familiar with the contents of this handbook.
 Should you have any questions that are not addressed in this handbook, contact the main office of your school.
 This handbook supersedes all prior handbooks, and updates made throughout the year will be available on the District 113A webpage.

 This handbook governs conduct which takes place on school grounds or school property; on school buses and bus stops and on the way to and from school; and at school activities whenever and wherever they may take place.
-In addition, the school district reserves the right to impose disciplinary consequences for any student's conduct (whenever and wherever it may occur) if such conduct is prejudicial to good order and discipline in the schools or tends to impair the morale or good conduct of the pupils.
-Finally, the school district reserves the right to suspend any pupil who has been charged, convicted or pled guilty in a court of general jurisdiction for the commission of a felony violation of state or federal law in accordance to Illinois School Code.
-It must be noted that each school will likewise establish a school discipline plan that is congruent with the policies of District 113A, as well as, this handbook.
+In addition, the school district reserves the right to impose discipline for gross disobedience or misconduct whenever the student's conduct is reasonably related to school or school activities.
+Finally, the school district reserves the right to suspend any pupil who has been charged, convicted or pled guilty in a court of general jurisdiction for the commission of a felony violation of state or federal law in accordance with the Illinois School Code.
+It must be noted that each school will likewise establish a school discipline plan that is congruent with the policies of District 113A, as well as, this handbook

-NOTE: All requirements and procedures will be followed for students who have Individual Education Plans (IEP) under IDEIA or an Individual Accommodation Plan (IAP) under Section 504 of the Rehabilitation Act.
+NOTE: All requirements and procedures will be followed for students who have Individualized Education Plans (IEP) under the Individuals With Disabilities Education Act IDEA or an Individual Accommodation Plan (IAP) under Section 504 of the Rehabilitation Act.
 Discipline for students with disabilities who have an IEP will be administered in such a manner as to provide appropriate consequences.
-Students whose behavior is related to their disability may receive modifications to their Special Education services or placements, as determined by the IEP Committee.
+Students whose behavior is related to their disability may receive modifications to their Special Education services or placements, as determined by the IEP team.